 - line the baking sheet(s) with parchment paper and coat them with a thin layer of olive oil

-- arrange the potatoes on the baking sheet, and brush the tops of the potatoes with oil.
+- arrange the potatoes on the baking sheet in a single layer and brush the tops of the potatoes with oil.

 - place the potatoes in the oven and bake for about 10 minutes; flip the slices over